 I actually called the company and told them I wasn’t happy, and they happily sent me a refund.
 Darn good customer service, I like that.

 I’ve also tried the dishwasher gel as a sample, and I was unimpressed.
 Eh.

 EWG rating: A, only for the “free and clear” unscented version

 For budget reasons, I tend to prefer a powder over a tab.
 It’s not as easy, that’s for sure, but I like being able to use less and stretch the box.

 Ecover has proven itself to be a good brand for both tablets (see below) and powder.
 The powder pours directly out of the box, no scoop, so there’s a lot of discrepancy on how much we use, especially with two adults running the dishwasher.

 More often than not, we’re pleased with the results.
 There are a few rejects here and there, but nothing that makes us want to throw the box out the window…

 Update 3/2014: I mentioned that my mom was also using Ecover regularly (in her 30-year-old dishwasher that she’s nursing along because she doesn’t want to deal with the eccentricities of new machines). 😉 She shared this with me: “[When I ran out of Ecover recently] I had to resort to Cascade.
 It etched a couple of glasses [which had been washed in the same way countless times with Ecover] and then the spotting was awful.
 Any rinse aid was long gone before using the Cascade.
 I have put white vinegar into my rinse dispenser to help with the spotting…which it has.
 No more etching of glasses with Ecover.”
 Interesting!
 Anyone out there have etching problems with conventional detergents?
 Are they too harsh?

-My rating: Tied for first place
+My rating: First place

 EWG rating: B for both scented and unscented